gvp-study/FCND-Controls-CPP/FCND-Controls-CPP.md

  - The orange vehicle is an ideal quad
  - The red vehicle is heavier than usual

-1. Edited `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.
+1. Edited `AltitudeControl()` to add basic integral control to help with the heavy mass vehicle.

    ```c++
    float QuadControl::AltitudeControl(float posZCmd, float velZCmd, float posZ, float velZ, Quaternion<float> attitude, float accelZCmd, float dt)